DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 With his binoculars Kay could see a strange structure standing beyond horizon.
 Black pyramid.
 As if made by precise machine, perfect triangular pyramid.
-This black, as if painted by ink, object stood out among red wastelands
+This black, as if painted by ink, object stood out among red desert.

 "Situation is..."